 -f option, as you will be forcing a fast-forward update.
 Without this, you will receive an error similar to the one below:

-No. Git is a powerful and useful tool, but it does take some time working with it to effectively use it.
-We do provide a number of resources and documentation to address various issues such as, importing a site and keeping the Git history, Git issues performing core updates, and resetting your code to a specific commit.
+No. Git is a powerful and useful tool, but it does take some practice to effectively use it.
+We provide a number of resources and documentation to address various issues such as, importing a site and keeping the Git history, Git issues performing core updates, and resetting your code to a specific commit.

 There are a number of patterns and strategies of Git code management for single users to large teams, and each has its own merits, drawbacks, and nuances.